wasmiester/310-Group-Project/README.md

     pip install nltk
     pip install pyspellchecker
     pip install stanza
+    pip install googletrans==4.0.0-rc1
+    pip install requests

 Then you have to run py_lib_install.py so python can install the additional libraries.

+## API USED
+I used Google translate API and Google Geocode API.
+Keep in min a google api needs to be generated in order to use the geocode API.
+If it is asked to translate a phrase it will use the googl translate API to do so as I wanted to give the bot a explorer vibe and the geo coding as I wanted him to be a good navigator.

 ## Dataset
 This bot pulls from a json file with specifically designed responses for who, what, where, when, why style responses.
 Essentially, this bot smartly translates user text into queries to generate aproprait responses.